Russ Curry, Ministry of New Media

 Today was Digital Media day at Viscom Paris – at least as far as the conferences were concerned.
 APCAD President Marc Ballu confided that he’d been a little unsure at what level to pitch his presentation, since there was a wide spectrum of visitors with little in the way of advance information, knowing if any of the audience would already have some knowledge of the media BUT he needn’t have worried – the first conference session did a great job of presenting the industry to the neophytes and remaining informative for the rest of us.

-I had the impression that once again they stretched the definition to include anything with an on / off switch – countless stands of digital printers and even a computer driven sewing machine that can neatly embroider any design that you can imagine!
-If you’re interested in knowing how that sewing machine works, you can check out https://sewmyplace.com/sewing-machines-reviewed.
+I had the impression that once again they stretched the definition to include anything with an on / off switch – countless stands of digital printers and even a computer driven sewing machine the can neatly embroider any design that you can imagine!

 Last year, Viscom and ‘Equipmag’ (a show for shop-fittings) were held simultaneously but at the same location, so visitors could hedge their bets and attend both shows.
 With Viscom moving out of town this year, this is clearly less practical.
 However, I had the distinct impression that the industry has decided that the Marketing at Retail Show (end of March) is and was the place to be.